yii2-extensions/localeurls/README.md

 use yii\helpers\Url;

-// URLs are automatically localized based on the current language
+// URL are automatically localized based on the current language
 // /en/ (if current language is 'en') Url::to(['site/index']);
 // /es/site/about (if current language is 'es')